Basics of Archival Research

 Finding aids are created by archivists to help researchers understand and navigate a collection.
 They provide information on the creator of a collection, the materials it contains, and often highlight copyright concerns and noteworthy content.
 Our finding aids usually include a listing of all boxes and folder titles, making it easy for researchers to request the most useful materials.

-An alphabetical listing of subject terms associated with the Library's archival collections.
-Each term is defined and links out to relevant archival holdings.
+An alphabetical listing of subject headings associated with the Library's archival collections.
+Each heading is defined and links out to relevant archival holdings.